Posted: by Bronte

 is the rate at which your customers cancel their subscriptions.
 Your churn rate is the number of customers who cancel each month divided by the number of customers you started the month with.
 You can decrease your churn by either retaining customers or by gaining new ones.

 Profit for a recurring business model relies on a growing number of subscriptions each month.
-Although gaining new customers can bee a good way to reduce churn rate, overall retention will ensure that you see a rising number of subscriptions over time.
+Although gaining new customers can bee a good way to reduce your decline rate, overall retention will ensure that you see a rising number of subscriptions over time.

 Partnering with a franchise for a single box can cause a sudden influx of new customers interested in a specific set of collectibles.
 But once these collectibles are received, customers may immediately cancel their subscription.
 Expect higher churn rates if future boxes don’t contain related items.